What is a Failure Mode and Effect Analysis (FMEA)?

 - Analysis of the failure mode: Its frequency, severity, and chance of detection

 An FMEA can be used when designing or improving a process.

-As a tool, Failure Mode and Effect Analysis is a one of the most effective low-risk techniques for predicting problems and identifying the most cost-effective solutions for preventing the problems.
+As a tool, Failure Mode and Effect Analysis is one of the most effective low-risk techniques for predicting problems and identifying the most cost-effective solutions for preventing problems.
 As a procedure, FMEA provides a structured approach for evaluating, tracking and updating design/process developments.
 It provides a format to link and maintain many company documents.
-As a diary, FMEA is started during design/process/service conception and continued throughout saleable life of the product.
+Like a diary, FMEA is started during design/process/service conception and continued throughout the saleable life of the product.
 It is important to document and assess all changes that occur which affect quality or reliability.